kwchurch/Benchmarking_past_present_future/README.md

   </ol> </li>
 </ol>

+Submissions

+We accept three types of submissions, long papers, short papers and abstracts, all following the ACL2021 style, and the <a href="https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation">ACL submission policy</a>:

+Long papers may consist of up to eight (8) pages of content, plus unlimited references, short papers may consist of up to four (4) pages of content; final versions will be given one additional page of content so that reviewers' comments can be taken into account.
+Abstracts may consist of up to two (2) pages of content, plus unlimited references but will not be given any additional page upon acceptance.
+Submissions should be sent in electronic forms, using the Softconf START conference management system.
+The submission site will be announced on the workshop page once available.

+We invite original research papers from a wide range of topics, including but not limited to:

 In addition to invited talks, there will be a call for submitted papers on benchmarking.
 It is expected that invited speakers and submitted papers will address the following central questions:
 <ol>
 <li>What important technologies and underlying sciences need to be fostered, now and in the future?</li>